JustinDFuller/justindfuller.com/word/quality.md

 ![Super Mario Review](/image/super_mario_review.png)

 Witless and pandering?
 How could we end up at such a diffent evaluation of Quality?
 This is (of course) an absurd question.
 I might as well ask, "How can people have different opinions?"
 But I do believe it's a useful question to ask, even if it's absurd.
-Indeed, you might say this question is part of entire Philsophy field: esthetics.
+Indeed, you might say this question is an important part of an entire Philsophy field: esthetics.
 Esthetics (or aesthetics) is focused on the idea of value judgement.

+Here, my esthetic question is: how can two people end up with opposing assessments of quality for the same thing?

+This question is more difficult that it seems.
+You might respond, "because they like different things" but this presents problems too.
+If quality is only opinion, why do we bother with arguments at all?
+We could simply state, "I like this" or "I don't like this."
+No, we state, "The Super Mario Bros movie was excellent because..." giving our reasons for why we believe it is not just Quality to us but Quality for all.

+Because of this problem, I believe there is something deeper going on with Quality than "mere" opinion.
+So, before I can answer my esthetic question, I must first figure out what Quality is.
+To figure out what it is, I must figure out where to look.

-Here, my esthetic question is: where does Quality exist, in the observer or the observed?
+I must answer: where does Quality exist?
+In the observer or the observed?

 ![Fundamental Esthetic Question](/image/fundamental_esthetic_question.png)

-Why is this a fundamental esthetic question?
-Because if Quality is only in the observer, then Quality is merely opinion.
-Conversely, Quality can't be in the object alone because there are clearly different beliefs about what Quality is.
-Perhaps more importantly, I can't place Quality solely in the observed because no one has ever physically found and studied Quality.
+There are reasons to believe Quality could exist on either side.
+For the observer, we know an assessment of Quality can differ between people.
+That's the basis for this entire discussion.
+On the other side, we know a person may change their assessment based on the object observed.
+They may also change their assessment based on changes to the observed object.

 When discussing the Quality of Super Mario, I might attempt a rational analysis of the film.
 Did the story have plot holes?
 Was the lore consistent with canon?
 Were the characters true to their game counterparts?
 These "objective" or *a priori* methods of analysis might yield answers but they cannot reveal Quality because I still don't know where Quality exists.
 I don't know if I'm asking the right questions to reveal Quality.